On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: Introduction

 Section \ref{s:IGMS} introduces the directed interaction graphs on minimal siphons (IGMS), and establishes in Theorem \ref{t:par} that next–generation matrix \(K=F V^{-1}\) inherits a block–triangular structure from $V$ whenever the minimal siphons form a partition of the DFE support-- see Theorem \ref{t:par}.

-Section \ref{s:Koz} presents a first ME model where the minimal siphons intersect; nevertheless, the NGM has a triangular structure.
-Furthermore, there are more reproduction functions than minimal siphons; this poses further challenges from the point of view of interpreting the stability results via reproduction functions, tackled in Section \ref{s:Koa}.

-Section~\ref{s:Gav}, following \cite{GavishMusa,GavCEP,Gavnew}, revisits a quite a complex multi-strain example, with cross-immunity, ADE and immunity waning.
+Section~\ref{s:Gav}, following \cite{Agu07,GavishMusa,GavCEP,Gavnew}, revisits a quite complex multi-strain example, with temporary cross-immunity, with ADE and immunity waning, but without co-infection.
 Some stability results are easy, due to the block-diagonal structure of the NGM, but the domain of Hopf bifurcations remains an open problem.

+Section \ref{s:Koz} presents a co-infection ME model where the minimal siphons intersect; nevertheless, the NGM has a triangular structure.
+Furthermore, there are more reproduction functions than minimal siphons.
+This poses challenges from the point of view of interpreting the stability/invasion results via reproduction functions, which we leave for further work.

+Sections \ref{s:per} offers a brief review of persistence theory.
+We argue here that its open problems might be easier under the restriction to ME models (in particular when the resident invariant sets of all proper siphon faces reduce to single fixed points).
+Also, we include a sketch of the theory of invasion graphs \cite{HofSch}, which we believe might throw a light on the open problems of persistence and permanence of the model in the preceding section.

 Section \ref{s:ap} offers further comments on the NGM method.